alf45tar/PedalinoMini/README.md

 - Long press of BOOT buttom to switch between live performance display and scrolling pages where configuration parameters (the device name, the IP address etc.) are displayed.

 On TTGO T-Eight replace BOOT button with CENTER button.

-## Factory default configuration

-The factory default configuration is quite simple: 6 momentary pedals, one actions on press, all MIDI interfaces interface enabled.
-More configuration are available here.

 # End User Built (oldest first)